-- DO periodically wipe the tip with a dry or slightly moist (not wet) cloth. - DO clean the tip by using the wax removal tool to gently scoop away any visible wax and debris. - DO keep your hearing aid in the provided case when it is not in your ear, as this will keep the hearing aid dry and protected. - DO turn your hearing aid off when not in use; this will extend battery life. - D0 try to keep your hearing aid dry and free of excess moisture.
+- DO periodically wipe the tip with a dry or slightly moist (not wet) cloth. - DO clean the tip by using the wax removal brush to gently sweep away any visible wax and debris. - DO keep your hearing aid in the provided case when it is not in your ear, as this will keep the hearing aid dry and protected. - DO turn your hearing aid off when not in use; this will extend the life of your battery.